Epapatelo: Description

 The wingspan of the holotype was estimated at 4.8 m.
 The paratype would have been a larger individual, at 5.6 m.
 Some of the material found at Bentiaba suggests an even larger size.
 The fourth metacarpal of the holotype was extrapolated at about 46 cm in length.
 Elsewhere in Angola, a partial manual digit IV has been found that is at least 83 cm.

 Classification

 In their phylogenetic analyses, Fernandes et al. (2022) recovered Epapatelo as the sister taxon to Simurghia and Alcione.
-These taxa, along with the Nyctosauridae, comprise the new clade, Aponyctosauria.
+These taxa, along with the Nyctosauridae, comprise the clade Aponyctosauria.